l50/ansible-burp_extensions/README.md

 # ansible-burp_extensions
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-Ansible role to install Burp extensions
+Ansible role to install Burp extensions.

+In case you've stumbled across this project, it's my first Ansible role so try not to judge too harshly.
+Consider it a work in progress, and let me know how I can make it better.

 ### Limitations
 Tested on OS X